 I’m sure that the following list can be expanded and I’d love to hear your thoughts in the comments, possibly these thoughts will help to bring relational healing into our lives for the benefit of our body, mind and spirit:

-- Seek to be around people who are pleasant to be around.
+Seek to be around people who are pleasant to be around.
 People who are real.
 People that appreciate you for who you are and don’t try to form you into some fantasy that they have conjured up in their minds of who is worthy of their presence.

-- Talk with people who naturally smile.
+Talk with people who naturally smile.

-- Seek relationships that are encouraging rather than critical.
+Seek relationships that are encouraging rather than critical.

-- Seek relationships that are give and take.
+Seek relationships that are give and take.
 There is nothing better than giving, but it is important to receive with grace too.

-- Seek to be around people who listen and engage.
+Seek to be around people who listen and engage.

-- Seek like-mindedness, but understand that everyone is different, we may agree on a lot of things, but chances are there will be times that we differ.
+Seek like-mindedness, but understand that everyone is different, we may agree on a lot of things, but chances are there will be times that we differ.
 That’s ok.
 How does that person handle your difference of opinion?

-- Seek to laugh.
+Seek to laugh.

-- Seek to be around someone that enjoys your company, but understands you need self-time too.
+Seek to be around someone that enjoys your company, but understands you need self-time too.

-Ultimately, we call can be a catalyst for a healthy and healing relationship.
+Ultimately, we can all be e a catalyst for a healthy and healing relationship.
 Be who you are and know that your attitude and actions towards others can be the difference between a good or great relationship!
 Look at the above bullets and ask the question, “Am I anything like this?”

 I know this is far from an exhaustive list!
 Please add to it in the comments below!